You are currently viewing How to Buy Land in Bolivia? All the Steps, Risks and Regulations

 • Proof of payment of “Derechos Reales” registrant services

-• Cadastral certificate from the local city’s government.
+• Cadastral certificate issued by the local city’s government.

 • Approved plan of the land lot

-All of the above documents are going to be needed in a certain point or stage of the paperwork to do in order to buy the urban land lot.
+All of these documents will be needed at a certain point of the paperwork to buy the urban land lot.
 Your legal assistant will give you more details about when these documents will be needed.

 B) Steps

 What you need to do first is come to Bolivia to buy the property.
-We deeply encourage you not to conduct this buying process through a representative in this country, while this may be possible, you are at a very high risk of scams and getting into legal troubles.
+We deeply encourage you not to conduct this buying process through a representative in our country, while this may be possible, you are at a very high risk of scams and getting into legal trouble.

-You should be present here in Bolivia for at least: 1) see and proof the honesty of the seller and the land lot you’ll buy with your legal assistants 2) sign of the public deed of the land sale and 3) register your ownership of the land in “Derechos Reales” entity.
+You should be present here in Bolivia for at least to: 1) see and prove the honesty of the seller and the land lot you’re going to buy with your legal assistants 2) sign the public deed of the land sale and 3) register your ownership of the land in the “Derechos Reales” entity.

-The general process you will need to follow to buy this land lot will be:
+The general process you’ll need to follow to buy an urban land lot is the following:

-1. Find a land lot that suits your needs, location and price requirements.
-We have a complete guide about how to find a property in Bolivia.
+1. Find a land lot that fits your needs, the location, the price, etcetera.
+We have a complete guide on how to find a property in Bolivia.

-2. Contact the seller through the realtor, bank, your representative here in Bolivia or by yourself.
+2. Contact the seller through the realtor, bank, your representative in Bolivia, or by yourself.

-4. Deal and make a contract with the seller, this contract will be a public deed of the sale.
-Only public deeds are valid for real estate sales in Bolivia.
+4. Deal and make a contract with the seller, this contract will be the public deed of the land sale.
+Only public deeds, signed by a public notary, are valid for real estate sales in Bolivia.

-5. Pay the land lot sales tax, the proof of this payment is a requirement for the notary to make the public deed of the sale.
-You will pay this tax to the city’s government.
+5. Pay the land lot sale tax, the proof of this payment is a pre-requirement for the notary to make the public deed of the land sale.
+You’ll pay this tax to the city’s government.

-6. Only while you are signing up the public deed for the land sale, you will need to pay the price of the land lot.
+6. Only while you sign the public deed for the land sale, or after this event, you’ll need to pay the price of the land lot, and not before.

-7. Do the rest of the paperwork, which in Bolivia is a responsibility of the buyer.
+7. Do the rest of the paperwork, which in Bolivia is usually the responsibility of the buyer.

 8. Do additional paperwork in the government of the urban area where the land lot is located.

-9. Register your ownership of the land lot in Derechos Reales entity.
-This is a crucial step, only once you have registered your ownership in this institution you can have the security that the land lot legally belongs to you.
+9. Register your ownership of the land lot in the Derechos Reales entity.
+This is a crucial step, only once you have registered your ownership in this institution, you can have the real security that the land lot legally belongs to you.

-Remember that the above steps are very general and this process is very time consuming and somewhat difficult in our country.
-Normally this process will need between 1 and 6 months to be finished, and the title tasks you’ll need to do easily surpass the hundred in count.
+Remember that the above steps are general and this process is very time-consuming, and also somewhat difficult to carry out in our country.
+This process will normally take between 1 and 6 months to be finished, and the number of small tasks you need to perform will easily go over a hundred.

 People in Bolivia normally spent between 100 hours to 300 hours to buy a property in Bolivia, including land lots.